I grew up in the United Kingdom, the country of almost all my emotions, and to this day dislike frontal questions about ‘me’.

 I know that every culture is a treasury and so I am a very lucky girl that I have had more than a passing glimpse of so many.

 I am happy wherever English is spoken and understood.
-As on this blog which represents just a few moments in my life.
+As on this blog which represents just a few moments of my life.

-And I have had and have, despite all confounding and hard realities, all things weighed, a wonderful life
+And I have had and have, despite all confounding and hard realities, despite that and because Death, hovering always there in the anteroom, intrudes from time to time to lead away someone whom I love…….
+I have had and have, all things weighed, a wonderful life.